 OR Phone: 403-219-3201

 Hello!
-My name is Claire Fan, and I am the Family School Liaison Counsellor at Heritage Christian Academy for the 2022/2023 school year.
-My Bachelor's degree is Community Rehabilitation and Disability Studies from the Faculty of Education and my Master's degree is in Social Work with clinical specialization.
-I have a variety of experiences working with students and their families with mental health needs in school and community settings.
+I am Mrs. Claire Fan, and I am the Family School Liaison Counsellor at HCA.
+My Bachelor's degree is in Community Rehabilitation and Disability Studies from the Faculty of Education and my Master's degree is in Social Work with clinical specialization.
+I have a variety of experiences working with students and their families with social, emotional, physical and mental health-related needs in school and community settings over the years, and I am also a parent to three children, so I understand the challenges students and parents may encounter in different seasons of life.

-FSLCs provide counselling support to students and families and when appropriate, we also direct families to outside services.
-In many cases, we provide support and information through consultation and may make referrals to agencies such as; Mental health services, psychological services, medical clinics, and social services.
-In addition to counselling, we offer classroom presentations on various topics aimed at supporting student’s mental, emotional, social and behavioural wellness so that they may achieve their optimal potential in all areas.
+FSLCs provide drop-in and short term counselling support in the school to students and families.
+When appropriate, we also direct families to internal and/or external support and services, such as, longer term mental health support, psychological services, skill building groups, medical clinics, and social services.
+There may be times that FSLC partners with our Making Connections Worker to offer classroom presentations or materials on various topics aimed at supporting student’s mental, emotional, social and behavioural wellness so that they may achieve their optimal potential in all areas.

 Counselling is accessed on a referral basis.
-Teachers, principals, and parents may refer students about whom they have concerns, and parents must give their permission for services to commence, at which point an intake appointment will be scheduled.
-At times, a student may seek out counselling personally, in which case, we are able to meet with a child once before a referral by a parent or teacher is given and an intake appointment and parental consent is provided.
+Teachers, principals, and parents/guardians may refer students when needs arise, for example: A recent change/transition in family life, symptoms of anxiety or worries, needing skills to cope with stress and various emotions, etc. Once you have filled out the referral form (below), FSLC will contact you via phone or in-person for an intake appointment to better understand your child's needs.
+At times, a student may seek out counselling personally, in which case, we are able to meet with a student 1-2 times before a referral by a parent or teacher is given and/or an intake appointment and parental consent is provided.

 Making Connections Worker

-The Connections Worker provides social/emotional skill building for students in any grade through small group work with students.
-Some of the small group topics offered include friendship, empathy, self-esteem, self-regulation, conflict management, social skills, coping skills, growth mindset, general wellness, and the list goes on!
-Your child’s teacher may make a referral - Please feel free to let the teacher know if you would like a referral for your child.
+As a Making Connections Worker, I am a part of Palliser’s Family School Liaison Program.
+I work to promote social and emotional learning (SEL) as well as increase connections between school, family and community resources.
+Some of the ways in which I serve our school community are by connecting families to other mental health community resources as well as providing social/emotional skill building through small group work with students.
+Some of the small group topics I offer include friendship, empathy, perspective-taking, self-regulation, conflict management, social skills, coping skills, general wellness… the list goes on!
+Your child’s teacher is welcome to make a referral to me - Please feel free to let the teacher know if you would like a referral for your child.

 Learning Commons / Career & Academic Counsellor